smyrgeorge/sqlx4k/README.md

 - [x] Named parameters
 - [ ] Transaction isolation level
 - [x] Publish to maven central
-- [x] Better error handling (in progress)
+- [x] Better error handling
 - [x] Check for memory leaks
 - [ ] Testing
 - [ ] Documentation
 - [ ] Benchmark
 - [ ] MySql
 - [ ] SQLite
+- [ ] Windows support

 ## Compilation

 You will need the rust toolchain to build this project.
 Check here: https://rustup.rs/

-Also, make sure that you have installed all the necessary compile targets:
+Also, make sure that you have installed all the necessary targets:

 ```text
 rustup target add aarch64-apple-darwin